Workflows

 • token_usagemodel_calls, prompt_tokens, completion_tokens, total_tokens.

-The state is serialisable via state.to_json() and WorkflowState.from_json(), and it is checkpointed to storage after every node — so a run can be reloaded and inspected later.
+The state is serialisable via state.to_json() and WorkflowState.from_json(), and the run is recorded through the AgentService — so it can be reloaded and inspected later, including runs that ended early because a streaming client disconnected.
 See Observability for how this powers the backoffice UI.